 A fleeting association?
 Like Hitler had a fleeting association with lederhosen.

 “And maybe he did something he shouldn’t have done,” Clinton continued, “. . . and he spent the rest of his life making it up.
 And that’s what a good person does.
 There are no perfect people.
 There are certainly no perfect politicians.”
 Yes, by God, Clinton is correct there.

 Still, it is astounding, the lies Bill Clinton will tell.
-Byrd was no hapless victim caught up in events he didn’t fully understand: he not only was the head of his chapter of the Klan, and chief recruiting agent, but also left many written exemplars of his detestation of the black race in America.
+Byrd was no hapless victim caught up in events he didn’t fully understand: he not only bouncy castle with slide for sale was the head of his chapter of the Klan, and chief recruiting agent, but also left many written exemplars of his detestation of the black race in America.
 In short, his writings proved he was not amused by black people.

 (After the funeral, speaking informally to reporters, Clinton added, “Shucks, it’s not like he ever hanged nobody.
 The worse he did was tease them about their Brillo-like hair and note their propensity for stealing watermelons.
 Heck, he even praised them on occasion for their ability to shine shoes!”)